traelincoln/traelincoln/index.md

 ## Contribution, how it works

-If you visit my github profile, <https://github.com/traelicoln> , you can see the source code to all the work I have made public open source, in the folders named `repositories`.
+If you visit [my github profile][2], you can see the source code to all the work I have made public in the folders named `repositories`.
 The links to live sites will be in each repository's discription and you can read more about each project in the `README.md` file.

-For example, go to [My Profile][2], >> open the [`/cs50w-websites`][3], you will see the `README.md` with a short description of the project, >> open the [`/docs`][4] folder to see the source code.
+For example, go to [My Profile][2], >> open the [`/cs50w-websites`][3], you will see the `README.md` with a short description of the project, >> open the [`/docs`][4] folder to see the source code for the project.
 A link to the live site, <https://traelincoln.github.io/cs50w-websites> , will be in the description.

+If you want to support any of the projects, please feel free to **Buy me a beer!** through the link link in the project discription.

 You should feel free to `clone` any of my public repos or ask to make edits via a `pull requests`.

-If you want to support any of the projects, please feel free to **Buy me a beer!**

 To learn more about how to use github you can [read the docs.][6]